google/earthengine-community/tutorials/landsat-etm-to-oli-harmonization/index.md

 Merge the collections, apply the filter, and map the `prepImg` function over all images.
-The result of the following snippet is a single `ee.ImageCollection` that contains images from OLI, ETM+, and TM sensor collections that meet the filter criteria and processed to analysis-ready NBR.
+The result of the following snippet is a single `ee.ImageCollection` that contains images from OLI, ETM+, and TM sensor collections that meet the filter criteria, and are processed to analysis-ready NBR.

 ```js
 var col = oliCol